Home » UPSC Notification 2024 » Salaries and Benefits of IAS, IPS,...

 What is the Salary?

-Entry-level officers in the Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Revenue Service (IRS), Indian Foreign Service (IFS), and Indian Engineering Services (IES) start with a monthly salary of around INR 56,100.
-This base salary is further boosted by additional allowances, creating a highly attractive and competitive overall compensation package.
+Entry-level officers in top Indian civil services like the Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Revenue Service (IRS), Indian Foreign Service (IFS), and Indian Engineering Services (IES) begin with a starting monthly salary of around INR 56,100.
+This salary serves as the base pay, which is further increased by various allowances such as house rent, transportation, and dearness allowances.
+As a result, the total compensation package for these officers becomes highly attractive and competitive, making these roles highly sought after.

 • After 5 to 8 years of service, the salary increases to ₹67,700.